 The broken-down muscle mass can cause other problems throughout the body such as:

-- Oligura or Anuria (decreased or non-existent urine production, respectively); and
+- oligura or anuria (decreased or non-existent urine production, respectively)

 Treatment includes rapid rehydration, as most cases of rhabdomyolysis are caused by severe accidents.
 Doctors may also prescribe various drugs to cause myoglobin to disintegrate.
 In extreme cases, they’ll put patients on dialysis.